 It may be fun to head to the Dollar Store or Toys R Us with your kids to fill up a box that you think will bless a less fortunate child overseas, but the reality is that most of the time, random toys are the last thing they really need.

-5. It’s not just a charity—it’s an evangelism machine for conservative Christianity.
-Sure, you and your church may not include tracts or religious material along with the toys and toothbrushes you pack, but Operation Christmas Child absolutely does.
-And the literature they include is of Graham’s particular brand of Christianity—fundamentalist, conservative, and evangelical.
+5. It’s not just a charity—it’s an evangelism machine for conservative Evangelical American Christianity.
+Sure, you and your church may not include tracts or religious material along with the toys and toothbrushes you pack (or maybe you do), but Operation Christmas Child absolutely does.
+And the literature they include is of Graham’s particular brand of Christianity—fundamentalist, conservative, and Evangelical.
 In every country where it is legal, Operation Christmas Child adds tracts and religious material promoting their narrow theological perspective—that all those who do not believe as they do will be eternally, consciously tormented in hell forever by God.
 “Merry” Christmas, kids.

 “The way Operation Christmas Child is presented to kids is that these are gifts from your brothers and sisters overseas who love Jesus and love you, which sounds nice.
-But ultimately it perpetuates the damage that followed post-colonialism aid, which instills in children overseas from an early age that you need white people to give you things, and in our children, that the poor need our things.
+But ultimately it perpetuates the damage that followed post-colonialism aid, which instills in children overseas from an early age that you need white people to give you things—and in our children, that the poor need our things.
 In mass and over time, it’s this ideology that actually make poor communities poorer.”